singnet/dev-portal/docs/ai-developers/organization-setup.md

 #### Add in Recipient and group details
-The etcd cluster has been set up from the previous step and you need to use the same endpoint
+Use the same endpoint mentioned in the previous step, to setup the etcd cluster.

 **groups** : Multiple groups can be associated with an organization, one payment type is associated with every group.
 **payment_address** : Address of the Service provider who would receive the payment